pvarki/python-tak-rmapi/src/takrmapi/templates/tak_missionpkg/default/wintak/README.rst

-Missing the pref file for wintak.
+Missing the settings pref file for wintak.